GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 		 *     - if it also re-primed itself, add "receiver" to an internal list
 		 *       of non-viable receivers that will always be skipped by the code
 		 *       used to search for receivers, as seen above.
-		 *     - Make use of a custom "sig_send" implementation that is skips
+		 *     - Make use of a custom "sig_send" implementation that skips
 		 *       non-viable receivers, and inherits the caller's SMP-lock,
 		 *       preemption_flag_t, "caller", "cleanup", etc..
 Once that call
 		 *       has completed, and released all relevant locks and so on,